mythz/jquip/README.md

   - If the **ajax** plugin is included and browser doesn't have **JSON**, it is also downloaded from cdnjs.com
     - When all scripts loaded the callbacks registered in `$.scriptsLoaded` and `$(callback)` are fired
     - Although if **docready** plugin is installed, `$(callback)` is only called on **DOMContentLoaded**
-  - Modern browsers won't need any additional downloads, so `$(callback)` fires straight away or after any user scripts are loaded
+  - Modern browsers won't need additional downloads, so `$(callback)` fires straight away or after any user scripts are loaded with `$.loadAsync`
   - Added Expr support with **:hidden** and **:visible** baked in.
 Further **:expression** support can be plugged in by extending `$.Expr`
   - In addition to :expr's, filtering can also be **#id**, **tagName**, **.className** or **[attr=value]**
     - `$().is`, `$().not`, `$().filter` and `$().find` take advantage of the above filtering + Expr support